linolayani/linoleparquet.github.io/content/posts/kubernetes-labels-and-annotations-which-one-to-use-when.md

 > _You can use Kubernetes annotations to attach arbitrary non-identifying metadata to objects.
 Clients such as tools and libraries can retrieve this metadata._

 Annotation, are also key/values pairs.
-On the other hands those are not used by Kubernetes internally.
+On the other hands these are not used by Kubernetes internally.
 Annotation are meant to contain non-identifying metadata.
-It can contain raw information for the people running the cluster, such as which team is taking care of the service.
+It usually contain raw information destined to the cluster administrator and users, such as the name of the team running the service.

 `kubectl annotate pod nginx really_imporant_info=’Mr X really really like this pod.
 Do not delete it otherwise he be heartbroken.’`